Lyn's The Biz!

 Arsenal retain the FA Cup with a 1-0 victory over Southampton.

-Cycling: Lance Armstrong wins the Tour de France for the fifth year in succession, beating Jan Ullrich of Germany by 61 seconds.
+Cycling: Lance Armstrong wins the Tour de France for the fifth year in succession (subsequently disqualified), beating Jan Ullrich of Germany by 61 seconds.

 Swimming: James Gibson and Katy Sexton become the first Britons to win individual gold medals at the World Championships for 28 years.
 Gibson wins the men's 50 metres breaststroke final.
 Sexton wins the gold medal in the women's 200 metres backstroke.